1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 Daily Backups
 -------------

+**Note**: Due to *foibles* in the way that the application needs certain settings within ``sqlnet.ora`` to be set, we must always login to the databases with a username and password.
+This includes running backups etc. To this end, the SYS password on the databases, if changed, must be reflected in the settings used to carry out a backup in the  Windows Task Scheduler.

 Daily backups are configured to take place 7 days a week, with a level 0 incremental backup taking place on Sunday.
 Every other day of the week will carry out an incremental level 1 backup.

 This is slightly different from the old 9i regime where levels 2 through 4 existed in RMAN, but as these are no longer provided at 11g, the choice is level 0 or level 1 only.

 Craig has a diagram of the RMAN backup environment, but in summary:

--  RMAN backs up the database to a mapped drive.
-This is mapped on all servers as the same disk, but only within the service user account by default, so there's no problem if we switch from backing up the primary to backing up the standby, or the DR databases.
+-  RMAN backs up the database to a specific drive.
+This is mapped on all servers as the same disk, ``\\backman01\rmanbackups\``, but only within the service user's account by default, so there's no problem if we switch from backing up the primary to backing up the standby, or the DR databases.
 -  The backups are kept on disc for two months.
 (This may be subject to